 - ¼ tsp fine grain sea salt

-- 2 large heads of romaine lettuce, shredded
+- 1 small head of Romaine lettuce, shredded

-- THAI CHICKEN SALAD (MASON JAR): Pour 2 TBS of thai peanut sauce into jar.
+THAI CHICKEN SALAD (MASON JAR/PREP AHEAD): Pour 2 TBS of thai peanut sauce into jar.
 Layer chicken, cabbage, red peppers, carrots, romaine lettuce, cilantro and peanuts.
 Seal jar.
 Refrigerate.
 Prior to eating remove jar from the refrigerator.
 Allow salad to come to room temperature.
 Squeeze remaining 2 TBS of lime juice over the contents of the jar.
 Shake well.
 Enjoy!

 - You will have extra dressing.
 It will keep for up to a week in the fridge and is delicious for dipping veggies and topping stir-fry!

 - Thai Dressing will thicken when refrigerated.
 Allow it to come to room temp or pop it in the microwave to loosen it up if needed.

 - Prep-Ahead recipes are my all time favorite!
 Join the BRAND NEW Simply Sissom Community Private FB Group and let’s meal prep together!
 Each week I share an exclusive recipe in the group via FB Live that is REALLY simple and make-ahead friendly.
 Join us!